 What’s so important about the NOC?

-CIC uses the 2011 National Occupational Classification system to classify jobs in Canada.
+Immigration, Refugees and Citizenship Canada (IRCC) uses the 2016 National Occupational Classification system to classify jobs in Canada.
 One of the most important ways of classification is Skill Level.
-If your foreign work experience in not considered to be “Skilled” (Skill Level B or higher) for the purposes of CIC, then you will not receive any points for work experience under the Express Entry system.
+If your foreign work experience in not considered to be “Skilled” (Skill Level B or higher) for the purposes of IRCC, then you will not receive any points for work experience under the Express Entry system.

 Further, when it comes to language testing for candidates who have been given an Invitation to Apply (ITA) for permanent resident status through the Canadian Experience Class, the actual Skill Level will determine whether or not you must meet an English language benchmark of CLB 5 (for Skill Level B) or CLB 7 (for Skill Level A or 0).
 For those applying under the Federal Skilled Worker Program, the minimum CLB is 7 regardless of the Skill Level.